Jeetu855/TCM_PEH_WEB/SQL_Injection/UNION.md

 we get all passwords and not just jeremy's

-sometimes null dosent work so we need to add dat type of the column
+sometimes null dosent work so we need to add data type of the column

 **jeremy' union select null(int),null,password from injection0x01#**